RamiKrispin/awesome-ds-setting/README.md

 ### Install Docker Desktop

-Go to [Docker website](https://docs.docker.com/get-started/get-docker/) and follow the intallation instractions according to your OS:
+Go to [Docker website](https://docs.docker.com/get-started/get-docker/) and follow the installation instructions according to your OS:

 <img src="images/docker-desktop.png" width="80%" align="center"/></a>

-**Note:** Docker Desktop required license
+**Note:** Docker Desktop requires a license for enterprise use.
+Please check before the license agreement

 ## Setting Terminal